The Misconception: Your opinions are the result of years of rational, objective analysis.

 – Raymond S. Nickerson

 In a 1979 University of Minnesota study by Mark Snyder and Nancy Cantor, people read about a week in the life of an imaginary woman named Jane.
 Throughout the week, Jane did things which showcased she could be extroverted in some situations and introverted in others.
-A few days passed.
-The subjects were asked to return.
-Researchers divided the people into groups and asked them to help decide if Jane would be suited for a particular job.
+After a few days the subjects were asked to return, and the researchers divided the people into two groups.
+The scientists asked people in each group to help decide if Jane would be suited for a particular job.
 One group was asked if she would be a good librarian; the other group was asked if she would be a good real-estate agent.
-In the librarian group, people remembered her as an introvert.
-In the real-estate group, they remembered her being an extrovert.
-After this, when they were asked if she would be good at the other profession people stuck with their original assessment, saying she wasn’t suited for the other job.
+People then searched their memories for examples that might suggest she was right for that position.
+In the librarian group, people easily remembered all the moments that made her seem like an introvert, ignoring the moments she seemed more extroverted.
+They then said that she seemed perfect for that career.
+The real-estate group did the same thing, but upside down, searching the same kind of memories but for different information and coming to the opposite conclusion.
+After this, when the groups were asked if she would be good at the other profession, most people stuck with their original assessment, saying she wasn’t suited for the other job at all, that she was too introverted or too extroverted, depending on the original question.
 The study suggests even in your memories you fall prey to confirmation bias, recalling those things which support your beliefs, forgetting those things which debunk them.

 An Ohio State study in 2009 showed people spend 36 percent more time reading an essay if that essay aligns with their opinions.
 Another study at Ohio State in 2009 showed subjects clips of the parody show “The Colbert Report,” and people who considered themselves politically conservative consistently reported “Colbert only pretends to be joking and genuinely meant what he said.”